oznogon/gattaibushido-public/rules/02_pilots.md

 Everyone should take care to note all of their derived stats, like Hand Size, Buffers, Charges, and so on.
 Instructions on these are included in your playbooks!

+### Custom Playbook Builds

+(don't want to use a playbook? check with Coach and the others first; then use this process to build a completely custom-from-scratch character.)

+(**PLAYTEST NOTE:** I'm considering making this a "blank" playbook instead, could also serve as a template for third-party stuff if there's an interest; this is going to come later after much further playbook testing; etc)

+Quick Custom Build process:

+1. **Set Your Commitments:** Spread 6 points within each of the three Commitments.
+The end result should be a six-point balance across each of the stat pairs.
+2. **Choose Your Chroma:** Pick one of the Chromas as your own, reskin if you like.
+Read over its info.
+Note the initial and recurring mods.
+Note the Lesson trigger and Gambit Specialty.
+Select rank 1 of either Primary or Secondary Tech.
+3. **Build Your Daisho:** Pick one Frame base, then add one Quality.
+No two starting Pilots may have the same starting Frames or Qualities.
+4. **Select Your Robo:** Pick one of the Robos to Pilot.
+You begin with its powers at Rank 1.
+Note its Summon Effect and Rider Bonus.
+5. **Answer the Sacrifice Questions:** Each Pilot makes sacrifices in order to be part of the Team.
+See the sub-section immediately below.
+Work as a group to answer the questions for everyone involved.
+6. **Answer the Personal Story Questions:** Three of them, listed below after the sacrifices.
+7. **Finishing Touches:** Note your **Class Rank** as "Freshman," and then jot down the following final array of derived stats for your Pilot:

+* **Buffer:** Base equals your Synapse stat.
+* **Max Hand:** Begins at 3 cards.
+* **Charge Pool:** Your Maximum Charge Pool is equal to *twice* your Circuit stat.
+It begins play half-filled.
+* **Robo Endurance:** By default this starts at 6 plus your Robo Rank - so for now, it's 7.

+#### Sacrifice Questions for Custom Builds

+(**Playtest Note:** Unlike Motobushido, Sacrifices have no mechanic attached to them.
+They are implemented here in order to create a strife-filled group of teenagers who already have beef, but are forced to work together.)

+**Tell us one time you pissed off or even outright humiliated the Pilot to your left.** What did you do?
+Why was she forced to let it go?
+That Pilot's player must record this as her first Sacrifice.

+**Tell us about a really gnarly fight that the Pilot to your right got into, in defense of the Team or someone on it.** Who were they fighting, and why?
+Who started it?
+Who won?
+That Pilot's player must record this as her second Sacrifice.

+**Finally, tell us about a relationship that you lost due to your joining this Team.** Who or what was lost to you?
+How did this loss happen?
+How do you feel about it?
+Record this as your own third Sacrifice.

+#### Personal Story Questions for Custom Builds

+**What is the worst thing you've ever done in pursuit of a personal victory?**

+**What is the worst thing you've ever done in response to a major personal loss?**

+**Why are *you really* fighting this war?**

 ## Step 4 (FINAL): Round Out the Team

 (with playbooks completed, finalize the team details and begin play!)